openedx/edx-ace/docs/getting_started.rst

 ----------------------

-Transactional messages such as password reset should be marked as ``options.transactional = True``, while not required, transactional messages are recommened to use the ``django_email`` channel which supports a custom ``options.from_address`` email. to ensure that it won't be subject to marketing messages opt-out policies, for example:
+Transactional messages such as password reset should be marked as ``options.transactional = True``, to ensure that it won't be subject to marketing messages opt-out policies.
+While not required, transactional messages are recommended to use the ``django_email`` channel which supports a custom ``options.from_address`` email.
+For example:

 .. code:: python